"Idiot" Trump Warns Facebook, Twitter And Google To Tread Carefully

 In reply to Einstein by mikka

-but Trump doesn't say fucking thing about Banksters, Wall Street, The FED, Israel, Saudi Arabia, the police state, the MIC
+but Trump doesn't say a fucking thing about Banksters, Wall Street, The FED, Israel, Saudi Arabia, the police state, the MIC

 not a fucking peep!